 Manual cleaning is often used when automated cleaning processes (Clean in Place/ Clean on Place) cannot be implemented and/or may damage the medical device, or when small quantities of devices must be cleaned (for example, for medical devices that should be cleaned prior to being used in a clinical trial with few subjects).

-Manual cleaning methods can include a combination of solvents, detergents, soaking, scrubbing, rinsing and washing under pressure and temperature.
-This type of cleaning incurs high labor costs and may lead to inconsistency due to lack of measurable or quantifiable cleaning process parameters and controls.
+Manual cleaning methods can include a combination of solvents, detergents, soaking, scrubbing, rinsing, and washing under pressure and temperature.
+This type of cleaning incurs high labor costs and may lead to inconsistency due to a lack of measurable or quantifiable cleaning process parameters and controls.

 Medical Device Cleaning Using an Ultrasonic Bath

-Use of ultrasonic baths for cleaning is common in the medical device industry for products like guide wires and metal parts, assemblies and implants.
-This method is usually used after devices have been initially cleaned to remove bulky impurities, particles and greasy material residuals.
+The use of ultrasonic baths for cleaning is common in the medical device industry for products like guide wires and metal parts, assemblies, and implants.
+This method is usually used after devices have been initially cleaned to remove bulky impurities, particles, and greasy material residuals.
 This method is designed to remove fine impurities only.

 For organic impurities, alkaline detergent is suitable.
 For inorganic impurities, acidic detergent is suitable.
 The process may be followed by rinsing with purified water.

 Ultrasonic cleaning processes for medical devices involve generating ultrasound waves at a frequency of 20–130 kHz to create cavitation bubbles that inflect force against contaminants adhering to or embedded in the surface of the medical device part.

 At higher frequencies, the cavitation bubbles increase in number and decrease in size.
 Larger bubbles release more energy when they interact with the material.
 For smaller parts, it is better to employ a large amount of smaller bubbles that are able to penetrate small areas.